In a nutshell:

 Coaching psychologist and author of Mothers Work! firing women up to flourish at work and beyond.
 Founder @TalentKeepersUK.
 Runner, feminist, mama, politico, bothered.

-I have 13 years of coaching experience and my approach can be summed up in four words: strengths, solutions-focused, practical.
+I am an AC accredited Executive Coach with 14 years experience and my approach can be summed up in four words: strengths, solutions-focused, practical.
 This means paying attention to what’s already working, a coachee’s strengths and what he or she finds energising, then building from there.